blakehaswell/FIR-Long-Briefs/Stalling/stalling.md

 ## Symptoms of a stall

 <!--
-Use the model to show approach to a stall, and question students about symptoms.
+Use the model to show approach to a stall (idle power, try to maintain altitude), and question students about symptoms.
 -->

 *   Reducing IAS